Zerg00s/Live-Captions-Saver/readme.md

 - A text file with a transcript will be downloaded.

 Please note that this extension works on Microsoft Teams pages only during the meetings and only when the live captions are first turned on.

+# Disclaimer

+Please note that the MS Teams Live Captions Saver Extension captures and saves live captions from meetings, which might include sensitive information and private conversations.
+Therefore, before using this tool, you are required to obtain consent from all parties involved in the meeting.

+You must ensure that the use of this extension complies with all applicable laws and regulations in your jurisdiction, including but not limited to privacy laws, data protection regulations, and terms of service of Microsoft Teams.
+In some locations, recording or transcribing a conversation without the knowledge and consent of all participants could be illegal.

+This tool is provided for use "as is" and the developer assumes no responsibility for any legal issues that may arise from its use, including but not limited to privacy violations or data breaches.
+Users are solely responsible for the use of this tool and ensuring they comply with all local, national, and international laws.

+By using this extension, you agree to use it responsibly and ethically, and acknowledge that you have understood and accepted all the potential legal implications.